thebearjew/dayone2-to-quiver/README.md

 Run the command `convery-dayone` with two arguments:

-- **Day One exported JSON**: Path to the journal.json file exported by Day One
+- **Path to Day One JSON**: Path to the journal.json file exported by Day One.
+To export as JSON, open Day One on iOS and go to Settings > Export > As JSON > Send (whatever means you prefer)
-- **Quiver notebook name**: The name of the quiver notebook to be created (no file extension required)
+- **Path to Quiver Notebook**: Path to your existing Quiver Notebook you would like to write the Day One journals.

 ```
-convert-dayone path/to/dayone/journal.json name-of-quiver-notebook
+convert-dayone path/to/dayone/journal.json path/to/name.qvnotebook
 ```

 ### Tests